Star Trek: The Next Generation season 2: Casting

 Before the second season, there was a change to the main cast.
 Gates McFadden, who portrayed Dr. Beverly Crusher, was fired from the show and replaced with Diana Muldaur, who played a new character called Dr. Katherine Pulaski.
 Rick Berman later said that "There were those who believed at the end of the first season that they didn't like the way her character was developing, vis-a-vis Gates' performance, and managed to convince Mr. Roddenberry of that".
 He said that he did not agree with the decision.
+McFadden later claimed in 2023 she was let go because Maurice Hurley was "pissed off" at her asking him why there weren't more serious scenes between Dr.Crusher and her son, Wesley.
+Keith DeCandido also suggested that it was Hurley who wanted McFadden out of the show, and after he left at the end of the season, the door was open for her to return.
 Roddenberry decided to write Crusher out rather than killing the character to allow for McFadden's return in the future.
-Keith DeCandido later suggested that it was Maurice Hurley who wanted McFadden out of the show, and after he left at the end of the season, the door was open for her to return.

 Pulaski was intended to be reminiscent of Dr. Leonard McCoy from The Original Series.
 Muldaur had appeared twice in The Original Series, first as Dr. Anne Mulhull in "Return to Tomorrow" and later as Dr. Miranda Jones in "Is There in Truth No Beauty?".
 She had also appeared in a Roddenberry-led pilot, Planet Earth.

 Christina Pickles had also been considered for the part, and Berman stated that she was the second choice for the role.
 Muldaur was offered a main cast credit, but declined in favor of a "special guest appearance" credit, and went into the role expecting only to be in the show for a single season.
 Muldaur left after season two, with McFadden returning as Crusher for season three.
 Muldaur said that "People have tried to create some kind of something out of it, but she played one part and I played a totally different part... it would not have been good to have continued very much longer, even though everyone was really lovely".